tinkei/apogeebacktest/README.md

 - [ ] Use `logging` library instead of `print` statements.
 - [ ] Persist results of `Strategy` evaluation.
 - [ ] Add MC simulation to compute VaR based on backtest statistics.

+## Feedbacks

+- [ ] Use dependency injection in `Market` class.
+User inject a `Connector`.
+- [ ] Fix potential race condition when switching data sources.
+- [ ] Test the strategies!
+Do it by hand or something.
+- [ ] Test `Portfolio`.
+See?
+Bug in constructor.
+- [ ] Add superclass `BPStrategy`.
+- [ ] Call superclass constructor when necessary.
+- [ ] Mutables in constructor default argument are instantiated only once!
+Subsequent instances may be sharing the same object!
+Use `None` and put the instantiation inside the constructor.